 The purpose of this Management Discussion and Analysis ("MD&A") is to explain management's point of view regarding the past performance and future outlook of NuLegacy Gold Corporation. ("NuLegacy" or the "Company").
-This report also provides information to improve the reader's understanding of the financial statements and related notes as well as important trends and risks affecting the Company's financial performance, and should therefore be read in conjunction with the Company's annual audited consolidated financial statements and notes (the "Financial Statements") for the year ended March 31, 2013.
+This report also provides information to improve the reader's understanding of the financial statements and related notes as well as important trends and risks affecting the Company's financial performance, and should therefore be read in conjunction with the Company's condensed interim consolidated financial statements and notes for the three months ended June 30, 2013 (the "Financial Statements") and the Company's annual management discussion and analysis (the "2012 Annual MD&A") and annual audited consolidated financial statements (the "2012 Annual Financial Statements") for the year ended March 31, 2013.

-All information contained in this MD&A is current as of July 26, 2013 unless otherwise stated.
+All information contained in this MD&A is current as of August 27, 2013 unless otherwise stated.